SAURABH1137/Livechat/README.md

 # Livechat
 LiveChat WEB BASED MESSAGING APPLICATION TYBCA (THIRD YEAR OF BCA FIFTH SEM PROJECT)

+LiveChat is a web-based messaging application that allows users to communicate with each other in real-time.
+The application is designed to be user-friendly and easy to use, with a wide range of features that make it a powerful communication tool.
+It is created using several technologies, including PHP, HTML5, CSS3, jQuery, Bootstrap 5.1, JavaScript, Chart-JS, and MySQL for the backend.

+One of the main features of LiveChat is its messaging system, which allows users to send and receive messages in real-time.
+Users can create groups, follow or unfollow friends, and send messages to individuals or groups.
+The messaging system is implemented using PHP and MySQL, which allow for fast and efficient data processing.

+In addition to the messaging system, LiveChat also provides several other features, such as the ability to create groups and follow or unfollow friends.
+The application also uses Chart-JS to display charts and graphs, allowing users to view data and statistics in an easy-to-understand format.

+The user interface of LiveChat is designed to be modern and visually appealing.
+The application uses HTML5, CSS3, and Bootstrap 5.1 to create a responsive layout that works well on both desktop and mobile devices. jQuery and JavaScript are used to add dynamic features to the application, such as real-time message updates and user notifications.

+To ensure the security of user data, LiveChat implements several security measures, including user authentication, data encryption, and secure messaging.
+This helps to protect user information and prevent unauthorized access to the application.

+Overall, LiveChat is a powerful messaging application that offers users a convenient and secure way to communicate in real-time.
+Its user-friendly interface, wide range of features, and powerful security measures make it an ideal communication tool for individuals and groups alike.

 PROJECT TECHNOLOGIES (LANGUAGES) USE
 1. PHP
 2. AJAX